 “It was like seeing someone else wear your loved one’s face.
 It was devastating.
 It consumed all of my thoughts all of the time.”—My mother

-My addiction wasn’t just all consuming to me.
+My addiction wasn’t just all-consuming to me.
 My family had to witness the shell that I had become.
 They had to see my emaciated, sick body walk around as if nothing were wrong.
 At the time, I thought I looked fine, and I tried so hard to put on makeup and appear normal.
 But I was sick, and it was obvious.
 It wasn’t just the physical change that was so heartbreaking either: I simply wasn’t myself anymore.
 I would fall asleep at the table during birthday dinners.
 I would talk non-stop nonsense for 20 minutes without taking a breath.
 I only called when I needed something.
 I was scared to call any other time, out of fear that they would catch on to my lies.
-The cover-up was exhausting, but I was oblivious to the fact that at the same time, my family was forced to live in perverse version of “Invasion of the Body Snatchers”.
+The cover-up was exhausting, but I was oblivious to the fact that at the same time, my family was forced to live in a perverse version of “Invasion of the Body Snatchers”.
 They watched me walk around as if someone else were living in my skin.
-They were captives to my disease, and the fear that I would fatally succumb to my addiction was constant.
+They were captives of my disease, and the fear that I would fatally succumb to my addiction was constant.

 “You wind up in my situation and have two conflicting narratives.
 You start to believe them.
 You want to believe them.
-So, when someone asks how they’re doing and you say ‘oh they’re great!
+So, when someone asks how they’re doing and you say ‘Oh they’re great!
 Good job, good kids, good life!’
 You feel happy about it.
 It isn’t till you see them later, that you get this weird pain in your gut.”—My little brother

 Just as I was in denial that I was addicted to drugs, so was my family.
-The idea that someone they love could be willingly hurting themselves, putting themselves in terrifying situations, and slowly killing themselves was not only unbelievable, it was too much to process.
+The idea that someone they love could be willingly hurting themselves, putting themselves in terrifying situations, and slowly killing themselves was not only unbelievable, but it was also too much to process.
 I made a point to isolate myself.
 I posted calculated pictures on Instagram, texted my family about any “good news” I could find, and I simply carried on as if things were fine.
 My family knew things weren’t, but there was a desperate desire to believe that they were, and my attempts to appear normal sometimes fed that desire.
 What was easier: having a loved one in the throws of heroin addiction, or a happy, healthy one with their own family and a new home?
 Their desperation chose to believe the latter.
 Of course, that denial was temporary, because my addiction was worsening and could be only denied for so long.

 “I couldn’t think about anything, but you may be dying.
 All I could think was, like, I have to keep you alive because you won’t keep yourself alive.”—My sister

 My sister is my best friend and has been my other half since the day she was born.
 But what happens when the person you care about most becomes addicted to drugs?
 How do you deal with your best friend transforming from your funny, reliable buddy into a lying, sickly mess?
-For my sister, she felt it was up to her to take care of me.
+My sister, she felt it was up to her to take care of me.
 She gave me money.
 She gave me rides.
 She feared that if she didn’t, someone much more dangerous would.
 She watched me live as if I didn’t care if I died, so she cared for me.
 Unfortunately, this codependency broke her down.
 At the time, I didn’t correlate her depression, constant tears, and severe anxiety to me.
-Her codependency and my blindness to the effects of my addiction on others was slowly destroying my sister, but she thought that if she stopped—I would die.
+Her codependency and my blindness to the effects of my addiction on others were slowly destroying my sister, but she thought that if she stopped—I would die.
 It was a codependent feeling, yes, but it was also a huge, unfair burden to put on my little sister and someone I loved so much.

 HELPLESSNESS AND DEPRESSION